marks530/ms3_project/README.md

 * continuation line with the same indent as the next logical line

 The last error type proved quite difficult to deal with as I started getting some errors in the application when I made some changes.
-As a consequence I have left some of the lines too long (> than 79 characters) to avoid any erros in the code.
+As a consequence I have left some of the lines too long (> than 79 characters) to avoid any errors in the code.
 I will rectify this when I have more time.